zacharyvincze/zacharyvincze.github.io/about.md

 permalink: /about/
 ---

-Hello there, name's Zach.
 I'm a student currently studying at the University of Toronto's St. George campus.
-This blog is here to help me keep track of project progress as well as inform others who may be interested.
+This blog was created to help me keep up with project progress and to inform those who may be curious.